 • Boulevard excavations made by the Water Services Division must be flooded and tamped by that Division.
 See Clean-up after repairs.

-• Where pavement restoration and boulevard restoration is required at the same location, the pavement work may have to be completed first.
-Additionally, if the Water Services Division made the boulevard excavation, flood tamping may also be a prerequisite to the restoration.
+• Where pavement restoration and boulevard restoration are required at the same location, the pavement work may have to be completed first.

-• Locations that require only boulevard restoration and do not require "flood tamping" or have been flood tamped will receive prompt attention.
+• Locations that require only boulevard restoration and do not require "flood tamping" or have been flood tamped will be scheduled on the first available Sod Round for the area.

-• Locations that require pavement only restoration will receive prompt attention (i.e. no flood tamping).
+• Locations that require pavement only restoration on regional streets will receive prompt attention while cuts on other street classifications will be inspected and restored in rotation.

 The flooding and tamping process cannot be carried out from October to May.
 Water tamping is scheduled to commence as soon as all frozen ground has thawed.
 Historically this has been late May or early June.
 Each spring when the flood tamping commences, all boulevard excavations to date that have not been flood tamped are included.
 This process repeats throughout the construction season at various intervals until inclement weather prohibits the operation, usually in September/October.
 When each location has been flood tamped it is identified as ready for restoration.